Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 Hence, also in soil mapping, accuracy assessment should only be considered in relative terms.
 Each evaluation of soil mapping accuracy might give somewhat different numbers, so it is often a good idea to repeat the evaluation multiple times.
-Also cross-validation requires enough repetition (at least >1) otherwise over-positive or over-negative results can be produced by chance
+Likewise, cross-validation requires enough repetition (e.g. at least 3) otherwise over-positive or over-negative results can be produced by chance
 (Fig. \@ref(fig:cross-validation-repetitions)).
 Many geostatisticians (see e.g. `krige.cv` function described in @Bivand2008Springer